 In 1968, the Congress passed the Fair Housing Act.
 This Act protects all individuals seeking housing against discrimination on the basis of protected characteristics.

-In this post, we are going over a basic overview of the Texas Fair Housing Act and answering some commonly asked questions.
+In this post, we are going over a basic overview of the Texas FHA and answering some commonly asked questions.

-The FHA was passed by Congress in 1968 to help end housing-related discrimination.
+The Fair Housing Act was passed by Congress in 1968 to help end housing-related discrimination.
 At that time, the act only protected four classes: religion, sex, race, and national origin.
+There are several fair housing requirements under the fair housing laws in order to lessen discrimination housing services as well and ensuring fair housing rights.

 Later, the act was amended in 1988 to include people with disabilities and families with children.
 Over the years, they continued adding more protected classes.